srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.6 ( Aug 16, 2022 ) =
+* [Dynamic Lightbox] - New element for being able to popup dynamic content from inside post loops.
+* [Offcanvas, Modal] - New nestable elements to replace older versions (previous "template" versions still available for backward compatibility or if you prefer to use templates).
+* [Read More / Less, Header Notification Bar, Pro Alert, Shortcode Wrapper, Pro Alert] - now supports nesting elements.
+* [Dynamic Tags] - Now supports being used inside AJAX added content (ex.: when using inside content dynamically added using WP Grid Builder's filters).
+* [Star Rating] - Now allows for any number of total stars.
+* [Slide Menu] - Now allows for elements being inside, either above/below the menu items.
+* [Table of contents] - Added ability to have "closed on page load".
+* [Burger Trigger] - Better default CSS to prevent bottom gap if changing the display setting.
+* [Fluent Form] - Fixed issue with dynamic data for Form ID not displaying form correctly.
+* [Fluent Form] - Fixed CSS specificity issues where styles added via class were being overridden by defaults.
+* [General] - A few small CSS fixes to account for Bricks v1.5's new default CSS.
+* [General] - Added support for Bricks' experimental feature "Add Element ID & class only as needed" (elements that need the element ID to function, will have an ID added automatically if there isn't one).

 = 1.0.5 ( Jul 31, 2022 ) =
 * Fixed a fatal error due to change in the attributes of bricks/element/render_attributes filter.